jhudsl/tidyversecourse/docs/05-prediction.md

 ```

 Ah, nice.
-Notice how it tells us about both our pre-processing steps and our model specifications.
+Notice how it tells us about both our preprocessing steps and our model specifications.

 Next, we "prepare the recipe" (or estimate the parameters) and fit the model to our training data all at once.
 Printing the output, we can see the coefficients of the model.